nleaf/nleaf.github.io/_resources/2016-10-12-irth-solutions.md

     headline: The Challenge
     description: In the past, irth Solutions managed all of its services internally, including firewalls and hardware maintenance.
-But in partnering with Expedient, irth was able to focus more on its customer service and not on the back-office IT maintenance.
+But in partnering with Expedient, irth was able to focus more on its customer service and not on back-office IT maintenance.
   - align-left: true
     icon: "/uploads/exp-results-icon.svg"
     background: "/uploads/exp_case_study_solution.jpg"